“I'm open to everything”– Sevilla’s Joaquin Caparros not ruling out coaching in Africa | Goal.com

 "I'm open to everything"– Sevilla’s Joaquin Caparros not ruling out coaching in Africa

-In a chat with media ahead of Thursday’s clash with Simba SC, the-63-year-old revealed that he would be bringing his wealth of experience to bear should that happen.
+In speaking with the local media ahead of Thursday’s clash with Simba SC, the-63-year-old revealed that he could bring his wealth of experience to the continent.

 As Los Rojiblancos face the Tanzanian league kings, he is anticipating a good game while hoping there are no injuries.